Wilhelm Wundt

-Wilhelm Maximilian Wundt (/wʊnt/; [vʊnt]; 16 August 1832 – 31 August 1920) was a German physiologist, philosopher, and professor, known today as one of the fathers of modern psychology.
-Wundt, who distinguished psychology as a science from philosophy and biology, was the first person ever to call himself a psychologist.
+Wilhelm Maximilian Wundt (/wʊnt/; [vʊnt]; 16 August 1832 – 31 August 1920) was a German physiologist, philosopher, professor, and one of the fathers of modern psychology.
+Wundt, who distinguished psychology as a science from philosophy and biology, was the first person to call himself a psychologist.

 He is widely regarded as the "father of experimental psychology".
 In 1879, at the University of Leipzig, Wundt founded the first formal laboratory for psychological research.
 This marked psychology as an independent field of study.

-By creating this laboratory he was able to establish psychology as a separate science from other disciplines.
-He also established the first academic journal for psychological research, Philosophische Studien (from 1883 to 1903) (followed by another: Psychologische Studien, from 1905 to 1917), to publish the institute's research.
+He also established the first academic journal for psychological research, Philosophische Studien (from 1883 to 1903), followed by Psychologische Studien (from 1905 to 1917), to publish the institute's research.

-A survey published in American Psychologist in 1991 ranked Wundt's reputation as first for "all-time eminence" based on ratings provided by 29 American historians of psychology.
+A survey published in American Psychologist in 1991 ranked Wundt's reputation as first for "all-time eminence", based on ratings provided by 29 American historians of psychology.
 William James and Sigmund Freud were ranked a distant second and third.

 Biography

 Early life

-Wundt was born at Neckarau, Baden (now part of Mannheim) on 16 August 1832, the fourth child to parents Maximilian Wundt (a Lutheran minister), and his wife Marie Frederike, née Arnold (1797–1868).
-Wundt's paternal grandfather was Friedrich Peter Wundt (1742–1805), Professor of Geography and pastor in Wieblingen.
+Wundt was born at Neckarau, Baden (now part of Mannheim) on 16 August 1832, the fourth child to parents Maximilian Wundt (1787–1846), a Lutheran minister, and Marie Frederike, née Arnold (1797–1868).
+Two of Wundt's siblings died in childhood; his brother, Ludwig, survived.
+Wundt's paternal grandfather was Friedrich Peter Wundt (1742–1805), professor of geography and pastor in Wieblingen.
 When Wundt was about six years of age, his family moved to Heidelsheim, then a small medieval town in Baden-Württemberg.

-Born in Germany at a time that was considered very economically stable, Wundt grew up during a period in which the reinvestment of wealth into educational, medical and technological development was commonplace.
+Born in the German Confederation at a time that was considered very economically stable, Wundt grew up during a period in which the reinvestment of wealth into educational, medical and technological development was commonplace.
 An economic striving for the advancement of knowledge catalyzed the development of a new psychological study method, and facilitated his development into the prominent psychological figure he is today.

 Education and Heidelberg career

 Wundt studied from 1851 to 1856 at the University of Tübingen, at the University of Heidelberg, and at the University of Berlin.
-After graduating as a doctor of medicine from Heidelberg (1856), with doctoral advisor Karl Ewald Hasse, Wundt studied briefly with Johannes Peter Müller, before joining the Heidelberg University's staff, becoming an assistant to the physicist and physiologist Hermann von Helmholtz in 1858 with responsibility for teaching the laboratory course in physiology.
+After graduating as a doctor of medicine from Heidelberg (1856), with doctoral advisor Karl Ewald Hasse, Wundt studied briefly with Johannes Peter Müller and Emil du Bois-Reymond before joining the staff of Heidelberg University, becoming an assistant to the physicist and physiologist Hermann von Helmholtz in 1858 with responsibility for teaching the laboratory course in physiology.
 There he wrote Contributions to the Theory of Sense Perception (1858–1862).
-In 1864, he became Associate Professor for Anthropology and Medical Psychology and published a textbook about human physiology.
+In 1864, he became associate professor for anthropology and medical psychology and published a textbook about human physiology.
 However, his main interest, according to his lectures and classes, was not in the medical field – he was more attracted by psychology and related subjects.
 His lectures on psychology were published as Lectures on Human and Animal Psychology in 1863–1864.
 Wundt applied himself to writing a work that came to be one of the most important in the history of psychology, Principles of Physiological Psychology, in 1874.
 This was the first textbook that was written pertaining to the field of experimental psychology.